bechynsky/obs_touch_key/README.md

 # Disadvanteges
 There is no feedback from touch screen compare to physical buttons like in this [OBS Control Rig](https://github.com/ridercz/ObsControl) project.

+# Kudos
+Thanks to [ridercz](https://github.com/ridercz) to draw background for this project.